isaaclab.sim.views#

 Set local-space poses for prims in the view.

 This method sets the position and/or orientation of each prim in local space (relative to their parent prims).
-This is useful when you want to directly manipulate the prim’s transform attributes without considering the parent hierarchy.

 Note